Best HIV doctor in delhi

 Once you have HIV, the virus stays in your body for life.
 There’s no cure for HIV, but medicines can help you stay healthy.
 HIV medicine lowers or even stops your chances of spreading the virus to other people.
 Studies show that using HIV treatment as directed can lower the amount of HIV in your blood so much that it might not even show up on a test when this happens to your body.

-Treatment is really important.
-Without treatment, HIV can lead to AIDS.
+HIV Management is really important.
+Without any care, HIV can lead to AIDS.
 But with medicine, people with HIV can live long, healthy lives and stop the spread of HIV to others.

 HIV is the virus that causes AIDS.
 AIDS stands for Acquired Immune Deficiency Syndrome.
 HIV and AIDS are not the same thing.
 And people with HIV do not always have AIDS.